MIST1819/Projects/README.md

  - All Projects/Reports made must be pushed to a sub-folder inside the domain folder.
  - Projects must be further pushed as a sub-folder within your folder and appropriately named.
- - All reeports must be txt files pushed to your folder.
+ - All reports must be 'txt' files pushed to your folder.